Acute chest syndrome: Prevention

 Hydroxyurea is a medication that can help to prevent acute chest syndrome.
 It may cause a low white blood cell count, which can predispose the person to some types of infection.

 Treatment

 Broad spectrum antibiotics to cover common infections such as Streptococcus pneumoniae and mycoplasma, pain control, and blood transfusion.
 Acute chest syndrome is an indication for exchange transfusion.

 Bronchodilators may be useful but have not been well studied.

+Complications

+Complications associated with acute chest syndrome can be delineated into acute and chronic acute chest syndrome complications.
+Acute complications include respiratory failure, altered mental status, seizures, stroke, intrapulmonary hemolysis, and multi-system organ failure.
+Chronic complications from recurring acute chest syndrome include cor pulmonale, pulmonary hypertension, chronic sickle lung disease, and restrictive pulmonary function.

 Prognosis

 It may result in death, and it is one of the most common causes of death for people with sickle cell anemia.